Dr. Ezike steps down as IDPH director as pandemic wanes - The Chicago Crusader

 Dr. Amaal Tokars, the assistant director of IDPH, will serve as interim director while a nationwide search gets underway to find a permanent replacement, according to the Governor’s Office.

 Dr. Ezike made the announcement Tuesday, March 1, during a press conference where Governor J.B.
-Pritzker praised her dedication and expertise she provided during the two-year pandemic.
+Pritzker praised the dedication and expertise she provided during the two-year pandemic.

 Pritzker said he was “loathe to accept” Ezike’s resignation but said “she will go down in the Illinois history books as a woman who saved lives and changed our state for the better.”